Aurelield/ramen_ratings-EDA/README.md

 ## Dataset contents

-The Ramen Rater is a product review website for the hardcore ramen enthusiast (or "ramenphile"), with over 2500 reviews to date.
-This dataset is an export of "The Big List" (of reviews), converted to a CSV format.

-Each record in the dataset is a single ramen product review.
-Review numbers are contiguous: more recently reviewed ramen varieties have higher numbers.
-Brand, Variety (the product name), Country, and Style (Cup?
-Bowl?
-Tray?) are pretty self-explanatory.
-Stars indicate the ramen quality, as assessed by the reviewer, on a 5-point scale; this is the most important column in the dataset!

-Note that this dataset does not include the text of the reviews themselves.
-For that, you should browse through https://www.theramenrater.com/ instead!
+This dataset originally come from The Ramen Rater, a product review website dedicated to ramen only.
+The dataset contains 2580 rows that correspond to 2580 product reviews.
+In other words, one row means one sigle ramen product review.
+The higher the number, the more recently the ramen product is reviewed.
+The table has 7 columns:
+- Brand
+- Variety(label, the product name)
+- Country
+- Style (is it in pack? in cup? in bar?)
+- Ratings ( Stars refer to the ramen quality  on a 5-point scale)

 ## Questions
+Three questions have been raised, from the easiest question to answer to the hardest one.
+1) How is ramen manufacturing internationally distributed?
+2) Is there a relation between the ratings and the product's style?
+3) At last but not least, What makes a good ramen?

 ## Demo Preview

 # Installation
 [(Back to top)](#table-of-contents)